 A fatal automotive accident occurred on the LBJ Freeway on Tuesday morning, according to reports from CBS DFW.
 The accident occurred at approximately 10:30 a.m. when a dump truck crossed over a concrete center median and struck two other vehicles.
 The news reported that the dump truck was owned by a subcontractor working on the LBJ Express project.
 Two people were killed after the dump truck crushed two cars beneath it.
 Authorities are still determining the cause of the accident.

 An accident like this raises complicated legal questions about which party or parties are liable for the damage caused in the accident.
-If you have been injured in a complex accident like this one, you need an experienced Dallas-Fort Worth auto accident attorney to determine who can be held responsible.
+If you have been injured in a complex accident like this one, you need an experienced Tarrant County car accident attorney to determine who can be held responsible.

-If you or a loved one has been injured in a car accident in Dallas-Fort Worth, contact a top personal injury law firm in Fort Worth - Stephens, Anderson & Cummings - today at 877-920-9009 or complete our case evaluation form for a free consultation.
+If you or a loved one has been injured in a car accident in Dallas-Fort Worth, contact one of the leading personal injury law firms in Fort Worth - Stephens, Anderson & Cummings - today at (877) 920-9009 or complete our case evaluation form for a free consultation.